Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends: Introduction

 \subsection{Organization and Notation}

-\labelsubseccounter{I-D} The remainder of this paper is organized as follows.
-Section \ref{sec:literatureReview} provides a thorough literature review on RSMA from the information-theoretic and communication perspectives.
+\labelsubseccounter{I-E} The remainder of this paper is organized as follows.
 Section \ref{sec:principle} introduces the design principles of RSMA, and specifies the transmitter and receiver architectures for downlink, uplink, and multi-cell RSMA.
-Section \ref{sec:precoderDesign} discusses the precoder optimization and low-complexity precoder design in RSMA.
-Section \ref{sec:RSMAphyLayer} presents examples and details on the PHY layer architecture design for RSMA.
+Section \ref{sec:literatureReview} provides a thorough literature review on RSMA from an information-theoretic perspective followed by a summary of the milestones of RSMA research.
+Section \ref{sec:resourceAllocation} discusses the communication-theoretic background of RSMA with a focus on RSMA resource allocation.
+Section \ref{sec:RSMAphyLayer} presents examples for and details of the PHY layer architecture design for RSMA.
 Section \ref{sec:RSMAvsOtherMA} compares RSMA with other MA schemes and unveils the major advantages and disadvantages of RSMA.
 Section \ref{sec:emergingApp} presents emerging applications, research challenges, and future research trends for RSMA.
 Section \ref{sec:conclusion} concludes this tutorial overview.
 The outline of this paper is illustrated in Table \ref{tab:outline}.